nurulratifainah/flight-app/README.md

 ### API
-For simplicity, fake API is used that getting static data stored in ```public``` directory
+For simplicity, fake API is used that getting static data stored in ```public``` directory Offers data only available for city origin Frankfurt and departure city Fiumicino  with departure date within 2 months from 11th AUgust 2021.

 ## Project setup
 ```